python-discord/cj8/README.md

 - `Game Start` The game starts with player X placing a token wherever they want.

 - `Taking a Turn` This move will "send" their opponent to the sub-grid based on the space in the sub-grid player X placed their token.
-For example, if X placed thier token in the top right square in the bottom left sub-grid, then player O needs to play next in the sub-grid at the top right of the global board.
+For example, if X placed their token in the top right square in the bottom left sub-grid, then player O needs to play next in the sub-grid at the top right of the global board.
 Player O can then play in any one of the nine available spots in that sub-grid.

 - `Winning a Sub-Grid` If a move is played so that it is to win a sub-grid by the rules of normal tic-tac-toe, then the entire sub-grid is marked as a victory for the player in the global board.

-- `Wildcard Selection` Once a local board is won by a player or it is filled completely, no more moves may be played in that board.
+- `Wildcard Selection` Once a sub-grid is won by a player or it is filled completely, no more moves may be played in that board.
 If a player is sent to such a board, then that player may play in any other board.

 - `Victory Conditions` Game play ends when either a player wins the global board or there are no legal moves remaining.

 # How do I launch it
+## Building the environment
 ### Using the Default Pip Setup
 Our default setup includes a bare requirement file to be used with a [virtual environment](https://docs.python.org/3/library/venv.html).